XpiritBV/ContainerWorkshop2018/docs/Lab1-GettingStarted.md

 ```
 az aks install-cli
 ```
-Next, create a service principal to manage the Azure subscription and allow
+Next, create a service principal to manage the Azure subscription.
+Store the information that is displayed after creation:

 ```
 az ad sp create-for-rbac --name "ContainerWorkshopServicePrincipal" --skip-assignment